AungMoeWai1/module_info_template/README.md

 ## 🔧 Installation

 1. Clone or download this repo.
+2. Add it under the static > description
-2. Add or modify screenshots and highlight sections as needed.
+2. Add or modify screenshots and highlight images as needed.
-3. Open `index.html` in a browser to preview.
+3. Open `index.html` to edit for adding hightlight features and workflow images.
-4. Upload to your module's documentation or GitHub Page.
+4. You can now view the module description in the app info of the custom module.

 ## 📁 Folder Structure